 The Main screen of the bitbox firmware provides ready access to the WAV files in the selected preset.
 The grid on the Main Screen contains 16 gray pads that can each be assigned one WAV file.
 Each preset may contain a different configuration of WAV files and parameters.
 The pads display the name of the selected WAV file.
 A blue bar across the bottom of the pad represents the playback state of the pad.
 The four pads along the right side of the screen, labeled EXT1 through EXT4, are mapped to external inputs.
-The column to the left of the EXT pads can also be used as additional external outputs EXT5 through EXT8, in addition to simultaneously being used to trigger samples mapped to those pads.
+The column to the left of the EXT pads can also be used as additional external inputs EXT5 through EXT8, in addition to simultaneously being used to trigger samples mapped to those pads.
 You can touch a pad on the screen to select it.
 The selected pad is highlighted pink.
 Press the INFO button to drill down and see more information about that pad.
 In some cases you can then press INFO again to access more information about the pad.
 Press HOME to navigate back up the screen hierarchy.
 You can also use the control knobs to scroll through the pads.
-The top two knobs scroll horizontally, and the bottom two knobs scroll vertically.
+The top two knobs scroll horizontally, and the bottom right knob scrolls vertically.
 The control knobs allow you to select a pad without triggering it.
+The bottom right knob switches the right column of the display to toggle between the EXT display and the clipboard menu.